Table of Contents

-- Consider the use of industrial automation solutions to keep the number of workers on-site low.
+- Consider using industrial automation solutions to keep the number of on-site workers low.

 Financial Reporting and Tax Matters

-- Be ready to disclosure and impairment considerations for 2020 (if the fiscal year ends in Jan 2020).
+- Be ready for disclosure and impairment considerations for 2020 (if the fiscal year ended in Jan 2020).

 - Make disclosures on risk